sixth Form Information

 Although we are a relatively small school we do have a thriving and successful sixth form with large numbers of students choosing to stay on.
 We also accept students who wish to move to Anthony Gell for their post 16 study.

-The percentage of students attaining the highest grades was a stand-out feature of 2016 results at AGS with 56% of grades being awarded at A*- B. Students achieved well in all subject areas and exceptionally well in Mathematics, Art and PE, where students made outstanding progress and achieved results that would place them firmly in the top 10% of schools nationally.
+The percentage of students attaining the highest grades was a stand-out feature for the second year in succession with 56% of grades being awarded at A*- B and an impressive 83% at A*-C. The average points per entry at A level of 37.27 equates to a grade of B-.
+Students achieved well in all subject areas and exceptionally well in Geography, Chemistry, Maths and Health & Social Care – subjects in which students made outstanding progress and achieved results that would place our school firmly in the top 10% of schools nationally.

-Staff and governors of the fully inclusive Sixth Form at AGS are also very proud of the fact that there was a 100% pass rate at A level in 2016.
-In addition to this, the school has achieved its highest ever set of results in vocational subjects such as ICT.
-Students studying the vocational subjects at AGS achieved, on average, one grade better in these subjects in 2016 than those gained in 2015.
+Staff and governors of the fully inclusive Sixth Form at AGS are also very proud of the fact that the school has achieved its highest ever set of results in vocational subjects.
+Every student who studied vocational subjects at AGS achieved the top grade of a ‘Distinction * ’ in these qualifications.

-The excellent grades achieved by sixth formers at AGS means that most will be moving on to study in many of the country’s best universities; whilst others have chosen to begin excellent apprenticeships with a range of outstanding companies.
-Students have been successful in gaining places in universities including the likes of Manchester and Bristol whilst others have chosen to specialise in establishments such as Nottingham University’s School of Agriculture and the Royal Academy of Music.
+The excellent grades achieved by sixth formers at AGS means that most will be moving on to study in many of the country’s best universities; whilst others have chosen alternative but equally aspirational pathways.
+Students from AGS have this year been successful in gaining places in universities including the likes of Manchester (for courses in Chemistry, History and German), Durham (Theoretical Physics), Leeds (History) and the University of Westminster (a very specialised course in Film).

 Please see our Results page for tables and more information